Joe Partington: Club career

-Bristol Rovers

 On 13 January 2017, Partington joined League One side Bristol Rovers for an undisclosed fee, although Eastleigh stated that the fee that they received for Partington was a new club record.
 He made his debut for the club replacing Mark McChrystal in the second half of a 3–1 defeat to Fleetwood Town.

 He was offered a new contract by Bristol Rovers at the end of the 2018–19 season.

-Return to Eastleigh

 On 13 June 2019, Partington returned to Eastleigh after rejecting a new contract at Bristol Rovers to allow him to focus on a new business, providing fitness camps for footballers in Hampshire.
 After the 2020/21 season, Partington departed Eastleigh after declining to sign a new contract with the club.

-Bromley

 On 1 July 2021, Partington joined Bromley.
 On 22 May 2022, Partington came on as a substitute in a 1–0 victory over Wrexham in the FA Trophy Final.

-Aldershot Town

 On 17 June 2022, Partington returned to former club Aldershot Town on a two-year deal having spent time on loan with them eight years prior.

+On 22 June 2023, following a mutual agreement to terminate his contract with Aldershot due to him taking fulltime employment with a global company, Partington agreed to join National League South side, Farnborough.
+He departed the club in October 2023 after his contract was terminated by mutual consent.
+He joined St Albans City two days after his Farnborough departure.

+On 9 December 2024, Partington joined fellow National League South side Worthing.